PeterCamilleri/rctp/README.md

 completeness because they are the converse of importers.
 On that note one could also add the disassembler and decompiler, but that would be silly.

-As can be seen, translators encompass a very wide variety of applications with many diverse requirements.
+So, translators encompass a very wide variety of applications with many diverse requirements.
 They are also crucial in so many aspects of information processing that it should be no surprise that they are intensely studied and analyzed.

 This diversity also shows why no one approach can ever handle all of these requirements.
 As a result, this project will stay pretty focused on compilers,